-Currently on display in Würzburg, Germany.
+Currently on display in Würzburg and Berlin, Germany

 How can we shorten the distance between complex scientific knowledge and wide public understanding?
 Concepts like “the influence of Higgs Field on matter” and “particle acceleration and collision” can lead to explanations which are quite often hard to understand and even harder to retain.
 By immersing the public in a fully interactive gaming experience, the LHC Interactive Tunnel manages to bridge the gap between science education, interactive media and information visualization, creating an entertaining and memorable tool for learning.